Model selection and clustering in stochastic block models with the exact integrated complete data likelihood: Change in ICL induced by a swap movement

 \subsection{Case 1 : $\sum_{i}Z_{ig}^{test}> 0 $.
 Cluster $g$ not empty after removing $i$}

 with $\delta_{kl}^{(i)}$ the changes in edges counter $\eta_{kl}$ induced by the label swap:

 Moreover, $\rho_{kl}^{(i)}$ is defined in the following:

 These update quantities can be computed in $O(l_i)$ with $l_i$ the degree of $i$ (total number of edges from and to $i$).
-Therefore the complexity of finding the best swap movement for a node is $\mathcal{O}(l+K^2)$, $l$ for computing the $\delta_{kl}^{(i)}$ and $K^2$ to compute the $\Delta_{swap}$ with all the possible $h$ labels and keep the best one.
+Therefore the average complexity of finding the best swap movement for a node is $\mathcal{O}(l+K^2)$, $l$ the average degree of the network for computing the $\delta_{kl}^{(i)}$ and $K^2$ to compute the $\Delta_{swap}$ with all the possible $h$ labels and keep the best one.